titanbin/AstroInfo2025-Symbolic-Regression/README.md

-# Glublar cluster analytical radial profile solutions using $\Phi$-SO
+# Globular cluster analytical radial profile solutions using $\Phi$-SO

 This repository contains the work done during the hackaton week of the AstroInfo 2025 school.